StarMindz/Bookstore/README.md

 #  BookStore

 > "Bookstore"  is a website that allow one to store book titles with their author and displays them.
 It serves as an online archive of books.
-This Website was created using React
+This Website was created using React.
+Users can view a list of books, add a book by entering a title, an author, and a category, and remove a book.

 ## Built With